Daroch/garden-api/README.md

 The objective of the application is to be able to keep track of our plants, whether they are ornamental plants at home or different crops in a garden.
 The system will automatically notify us when an important milestone occurs in a plant (for example, irrigation needs, fertilizer, sowing/transplanting/harvesting dates).

-Each plant will have a file with basic information that we can edit, as well as a diary where we will add status updates or new photos of our plant.
+Each plant will have a card with basic information that we can edit, as well as a journal/diary where we will add status updates or new photos of our plant.

 ##MainFeature

-The system will send notifications (Desktop notifications) to the user regarding different events every “x” days, depending on the frequency that we have configured for a plant and that specific event:
+The system will send notifications (Desktop notifications via websocket) to the user regarding different events every “x” days, depending on the frequency that we have configured for a plant and that specific event:
 Examples:
 Notice of irrigation, fertilization, anti-pest, sowing, harvesting, transplant time.

-- function that calculates the days since the last irrigation/fertilizer/event and sends a notice, in principle it would be a notification in the browser,
+- function that calculates the days since the last irrigation/fertilizer/event and sends a notification to the browser.

 ## Additional features